What is the Church’s relationship to the New Covenant?

 Nowhere is the Church explicitly stated to be a party to the New Covenant.
 Nowhere does the Church replace Israel in whole or in part.
 It is a separate program.

 There are blessings the Church has received from its belief in, and union with, Christ.
 These blessings are not New Covenant blessings per se.
 They are salvation blessings.
-The same Savior who brings sinners to Himself in the Church, is the same Savior whose blood also ratified the New Covenant.
-The connection is with the same Christ, not the NC.
+The same Savior who brings sinners to Himself into the body of Christ, is the same Savior whose blood also ratified the New Covenant.
+The connection is with the same Christ, not with the same NC.

 JN Darby has interesting notes in his Synposis for Hebrews 8 about Covenants.
 Verse 6 of that chapter says: "But now hath he obtained a more excellent ministry, by how much also he is the mediator of a better covenant, which was established upon better promises."
 Darby comments: "..it is important to have light with regard to these two covenants, because some have very vague ideas on this point, and many souls, putting themselves under covenants- that is, in relationship with God under conditions in which He has not placed them- lose their simplicity, and do not hold fast grace and the fullness of the work of Christ, and the position He has acquired for them in heaven.
 A covenant is a principle of relationship with God on the earth- conditions established by God under which man is to live with Him....the gospel is not a covenant, but the revelation of the salvation of God.
 It proclaims the great salvation.
 We enjoy indeed all the essential privileges of the New Covenant, its foundation being laid on God's part in the blood of Christ, but we do so in spirit, not according to the letter.
 The New Covenant will be established formally with Israel in the millennium.
 Meanwhile the Old Covenant is judged by the fact that there is a New one."